Not only is Le Pont Neuf à Paris Hermès carré one of my favorites, so is that part of Paris itself.

 I am not sure that being pedestrian friendly was necessarily the main goal, but possibly a positive byproduct, as commerce and the flow of goods across the Seine were the primary objectives.

-A strong bridge built of stone and not wood like its contemporaries.
+This bridge was to be a strong bridge built of stone and not wood like its contemporaries.
 One capable of withstanding a lot of traffic and a lot of commerce.
 It was also to be wider than its contemporaries.
-Simply put, it was to be a grand bridge, a statement to the new king, his forward thinking and quite modern approach to urban planning.
-Pont Neuf quickly became an instant celebrity and was loved by both the poor and rich alike.
-The Pont Neuf was pretty much what the Eiffel Tower is for Paris today, a huge tourist attraction.
+Simply put, it was to be a grand bridge, a testament to the new king, his forward thinking and quite modern approach to urban planning.

 I noticed four different dates, one in each corner of the scarf.
 Not being a history buff, they did not immediately jump out at me other than perhaps the 1775 and 1792 dates, the other two, I am afraid to admit, did not even cause the slightest of stirs 🙂